 The Edit button above the event type list enables you to delete event types from Alooma.
 Click Edit, followed by the X button next to the event type you'd like to delete, and then Done at the top of the list.

 Only the mapping is deleted.
-Data that was already replicated into the target database is not affected.
+Data that was already replicated into the data destination is not affected.

 If you delete an event type but new events of that type flow into Alooma, the event type will reappear as unmapped.
 To permanently delete an event type, do so by discarding the events from the Code Engine.